 Lecturer; General Counsel, Secretary, Chief of Ethics Officer, Ewing Marion Kauffman Foundation

-John Tyler has been general counsel, secretary, and chief ethics officer for the Ewing Marion Kauffman Foundation since 1999.
+John Tyler has been general counsel and secretary for the Ewing Marion Kauffman Foundation since 1999 and became its first chief ethics officer in 2004.
 The Foundation fosters economic independence by advancing education and entrepreneurship.
 In his roles, John combines an ability to understand and develop theory with a capacity to execute on and translate that theory into practice across the Foundation’s program areas (entrepreneurship, education, and Kansas City engagement), administration (HR, facilities, finance, grants administration, etc.), and investments.

-He also serves as a liaison to philanthropy generally, including by serving on boards such as The Philanthropy Roundtable, Alliance for Charitable Reform (steering committee), Independent Sector’s public policy committee (advisory), and NYU’s National Center on Philanthropy and the Law (advisory/former), among others.
-He also has been an advisor to the Council on Foundations’ Evolution of Philanthropy project and policy issues, Columbia University Law School’s Attorney General Project, Urban Institute Center on Nonprofits, and Philanthropy’s Mapping the Fourth Sector Project, among others.
+He also serves as a liaison to philanthropy generally, including by serving or having served on boards such as The Philanthropy Roundtable, Alliance for Charitable Reform (steering committee), The Philanthropic Collaborative, Independent Sector’s public policy committee (advisory), and NYU’s National Center on Philanthropy and the Law (advisory/former), among others.
+He also has been an advisor to the Council on Foundations’ Evolution of Philanthropy project and policy issues, Columbia University Law School’s Attorney General Project, International Center for Business Ethics at the University of Kansas, Diocese of Kansas City – St. Joseph School Board, Urban Institute’s Center on Nonprofits and Philanthropy, among others.

 He also speaks and publishes on the roles of private foundations in society, transparency, “public money,” public-private partnerships, advancing university innovation and technology transfer, and U.S. policy on high-skilled immigration.
 Many of Tyler’s academic articles are available through his SSRN page.